check-spelling/mongo/src/mongo/db/auth/README.md

       on the database.
 See [authorization](#authorization) for more information.
   - **With Native LDAP**
-    - When the PLAIN mechanism uses `Native LDAP`, the credential information is sent to and recieved from LDAP when creating and authorizing a user.
+    - When the PLAIN mechanism uses `Native LDAP`, the credential information is sent to and received from LDAP when creating and authorizing a user.
 The mongo server sends user credentials over the wire to the LDAP server and the LDAP server requests a password.
 The mongo server sends the password in plain text and LDAP responds with whether the password is correct.
 Here the communication with the driver and the mongod is the same, but the storage